confluentinc/rest-utils/README.md

 Confluent REST Utils provides a small framework and utilities for writing Java REST APIs using Jersey, Jackson, Jetty, and Hibernate Validator.

+See the `examples/` directory for a simple demo service.

 Contribute
 ----------